 Disability Mobility Initiative

-We believe everyone should be able to move in our communities, without fear of harassment or police violence, or physical barriers like inadequate sidewalks or crossings.
-We need essential services located in every community.
-We need safe ways to roll or walk everywhere.
-We need reliable, low-cost and accessible public transportation.
+We believe everyone should be able to move in our communities, without fear of harassment or police violence.
+We need essential services located in every community, safe ways to roll or walk everywhere, and reliable, free and accessible public transportation.

-Our goal is to organize a broad coalition of people who lack access to cars from communities throughout Washington State.
+We are a coalition of people who lack access to cars from communities throughout Washington State.
 We believe in a model of change that begins with sharing our stories with each other, and documenting these stories through photo, video and on social media.
-Our organizing and our stories will begin to shift the collective narrative that only drivers in Washington State have mobility needs worth prioritizing.
-As we realize we are not alone in the challenges we face as people without access to cars, we can organize together to demand changes that give us access to our communities.
+Our organizing and our stories will begin to shift the narrative that only drivers in Washington State have mobility needs worth prioritizing.

 Why Us?
 Why Now?